abstrnoah/brumaltex/README.md

   following CamelCase.
 * The `shorthands` module aims to be convenient for me (the author) and has no formal naming conventions.
 It probably redefines your favourite macros.

+## fun

+This module provides some utilities that make functional programming more convenient.
+Main features include:
+* A `let` binding mechanism.
+* Anonymous functions.

 ## fmtype